flowground/amazonaws-com-cognito-idp-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ConfirmSignUp
-### Confirms registration of a user and handles the existing alias from a previous user.
+> Confirms registration of a user and handles the existing alias from a previous user.<br/>

 #### Input Parameters
 * `Action` - _required_